-PET/CT combines two imaging systems, positron emission tomography or PET and computer tomography or CT.
+PET/CTPET/CT combines two imaging systems, positron emission tomography or PET and computer tomography or CT.
 PET imaging offers physicians a unique view of the body’s organs and tissues by showing metabolic changes in the body at a molecular level.

 PET is a medical imaging tool which helps your doctor detect disease.
 PET scans produce digital pictures that can, in many cases, identify many forms of cancer, damaged heart tissue, and brain disorders such as Alzheimer's, Parkinson's, and epilepsy.

 The use of PET makes sense for cancer patients in particular because cancer cells often have a much higher metabolic rate than surrounding tissues.
 This accelerated cellular activity stands out on the diagnostic images as a dark spot against lighter normal tissue.
 And because abnormal cellular changes can be easily imaged, information from PET can lead to earlier diagnosis of disease or abnormalities.

 Traditionally, PET scans are compared to recent CT or other scans to determine the exact location of a metabolic hotspot.
 This method can be problematic especially in the head and neck areas where the body’s structures are relatively small and close together.
 PET/CT simplifies the process by providing a precise overlay of the PET and CT images.
 By combining two technologies, doctors have a better picture of the problem and can choose the best treatment options, helping patients avoid more invasive examinations or unnecessary surgeries.

 Clinical experience shows that the PET/CT image provides valuable information that can be used for early diagnosis, more accurate tumor detection and precise localization, improved biopsy sampling, and better assessment of patient responses to chemotherapy and radiation therapy.